calm/tooltip/README.md

 ## Appearance

-The default is a nice sexy white with a subtle shadow and curved corners.
+The default is a nice white with a subtle shadow and curved corners.
 You can change everything from `hasShadow` to `arrowMargin` to `borderColor` to `padding` to `arrowHeight` etc.  All of these methods will maintain where your tooltip is currently pointing if they're called while it's showing.

 ## Arrow direction